yfr/generator-jade/README.md

 # Generator-jade

-**Still very basic!**

-A generator for Yeoman.
+A generator for Yeoman to use jade for templating.

+alsoyou can choose to use stylus as css preprocessor.
+So no ruby dependencies for this generator.

 ## Getting started
 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`
-- Install the generator: `npm install -g generator-jade`
+- Install the generator: `npm install -g generator-jade` or use the `yo` command and follow instructions.
 - Run: `yo jade`

 ## Usage

-This generator is powered by the jade template engine Until now this is what you got.
-There is no fancy js and css frameworks But you can add them very easily.
-Just update your bower file and run <code>bower install</code>
+This generator is powered by the jade template engine.
+There is no fancy js and css frameworks included.
+But you can add them very easily.
+Just update your bower file and run <code>bower install</code>.

+As css preprocessor you can choose between sass/comapss and stylus.

 All jade files are supposed to be located under app/jade/.
 All .jade files with an _underscore are treated as partials and not rendered directly.
 Everything else is a jade file that is supposed to be a page.
+Create subpages in folders with own index.jade files including _default_layout.jade or you own _layout.jade in /layouts.

 And this is how i thought about the directory structure of the jade directory